Table of Contents

 All of the terpenes, flavonoids, and other compounds found in hemp are also extracted.
 These components affect the plant’s taste, smell, and overall effectiveness.
 Most importantly, liquid CO2 does not leave behind any dangerous toxic residue nor does it degrade the final product!

 Besides CBD isolate, products can either be full or broad-spectrum.
-Full-spectrum CBD contains all of the compounds extracted from hemp, including low THC levels (0.3% or less).
+Full-spectrum CBD contains all of the compounds extracted from CBD flower, including low THC levels (0.3% or less).
 Broad-spectrum CBD has those same elements, but the THC has been removed.

 Ingesting all of the compounds naturally found in hemp at the same time results in a boost of CBD’s overall effectiveness.
 This boost is called the entourage effect.
 Even broad-spectrum products carry the entourage effect, though not as strongly as in full-spectrum CBD.